 Your doctor may prescribe antibiotics if a bacterial infection causes your symptoms.
 Kidney infections, which are serious, may require intravenous antibiotics.

-A medication called pyridium relieves burning in the urinary tract, but can turn your urine bright orange or red.
+A medication called pyridium relieves burning in the urinary tract, but it can turn your urine bright orange or red.

 Antibiotics or antiviral medications are prescribed to treat sexually transmitted infections.